Elbuken Lab: Microfluidics and Biosensor Research Group

 We are interested in the study of fluids at micro and nanoscale.
 Our research studies span the fields of microfluidics, lab-on-a-chip systems and integrated microsystems.
 Microfluidic technologies enable the use of small scale fluid control and analysis.
 Compared to their bulky counterparts, microfluidic devices yield faster, higher performance and cost-effective assays.
 An integral part of our research is the design and fabrication of microfluidic systems.
 We work on a very wide range of topics including droplet microfluidics, artificial cells, extracellular vesicle isolation systems, viscoelastic fluids, nonlinear microfluidics and bifurcating fluidic networks.
 Below a snapshot of our main research themes is given.

-Our ERC Consolidator project (BiNET) will start in October 2022.
+Our ERC Consolidator project (BiNET) started in October 2022.
 We will be working on bifurcating network growth and the relationship between short term fluctuations and long term growth.
 Specifically, we will study the red blood cell distribution in capillary networks and correlate it with the corresponding tissue growth and vascular network adaptation.
 We will develop in-vivo models using organoid samples, in-vitro models using analogous microfluidic networks and in-silico models by node-based iterative simulation.